-The head of household or spouse/co-head must provide acceptable documentation of legal identity.
+The head of household or spouse/cohead must provide acceptable documentation of legal identity.
 (Chapter 7 provides a discussion of proper documentation of legal identity.)
-If the family representative does not provide the required documentation during the online certification due date, he or she will be mailed/emailed their requirement to provide it within 10 business days.
+If the family representative does not provide the required documentation at the time of the interview, they will be required to provide it within 10 business days.

-Pending disclosure and documentation of social security numbers, CCHA will allow the family to retain its place on the waiting list for indefinitely.
-If not all household members have disclosed their SSNs at the next time CCHA is issuing vouchers, CCHA will issue a voucher to the next eligible applicant family on the waiting list.
+Pending disclosure and documentation of social security numbers, the PHA will allow the family to retain its place on the waiting list indefinitely.
+If not all household members have disclosed their SSNs at the next time the PHA is issuing vouchers, the PHA will issue a voucher to the next eligible applicant family on the waiting list.

-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
-If any materials are missing, CCHA will provide the family with a written list of items that must be submitted.
+The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, and must complete required forms, provide required signatures, and submit required documentation.
+If any materials are missing, the PHA will provide the family with a written list of items that must be submitted.

-Any required documents or information that the family is unable to provide during the online Intake Certification must be provided within 10 business days.
-(Chapter 7 provides details about longer submission deadlines for particular items, including documentation of eligible noncitizen status).
-If the family is unable to obtain the information or materials within the required time frame.
-If the required documents and information are not provided within the required time frame, the family will be sent a notice of denial (See Chapter 3).
+Any required documents or information that the family is unable to provide at the interview must be provided within 10 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of eligible noncitizen status).
+If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
+If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (See Chapter 3).

-An advocate, interpreter, or other assistant may assist the family with the online application and online Intake Certification process.
+An advocate, interpreter, or other assistant may assist the family with the application and the interview process.

 The online Intake Certification will be conducted in English/Spanish.
-For limited English proficient (LEP) applicants, CCHA will provide translation services in accordance with CCHA's LEP plan.
+For limited English proficient (LEP) applicants, the PHA will provide translation services in accordance with the PHA's LEP plan.

 Intake Interviews will be completed online and a deadline date provided.
 In all circumstances, if a family does not complete the online Intake Certification by the scheduled due date, CCHA will send another notification letter with a new deadline date.
-Applicants who fail to act on the two deadline dates without PHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
+Applicants who fail to act on the two deadline dates without CCHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
 A notice of denial will be issued in accordance with policies contained in Chapter 3.

-If an applicant or anyone in the family is a person with disabilities, and requires a specific accommodation in order to fully utilize our programs and services, they may contact the housing authority at 361-889-3300.
+If an applicant or anyone in the family is a person with disabilities requires a specific accommodation in order to fully utilize our programs and services, they may contact the housing authority at 361-889-3300.